-Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of timesheets or other records of attendance.
-Where Activity attendance information has been recorded by the Participant, entered by the Activity Host Organisation into the Supervisor App or directly into the Department's IT Systems, offline records are not required to be kept.

-- Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of Work Experience Activity Agreement for the National Work Experience Programme and Work Experience (Other) Placements. - Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of risk assessment documentation for the National Work Experience

-Program, Work Experience (Other) and Voluntary Work which details that all Deed and relevant guideline requirements have been considered for both the Participant and the Activity.
+- is not an Employment relationship under the relevant Commonwealth, state or territory legislation - meets Commonwealth, state or territory legislation including work, health and safety laws and anti-discrimination laws - Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of timesheets or other records of attendance.
+Where Activity attendance information has been recorded by the Participant, entered by the Activity Host Organisation into the Supervisor App or directly into the Department's IT Systems, offline records are not required to be kept. - Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of Work Experience Activity Agreement for Work Experience (Other) Placements. - Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of risk assessment documentation for Work Experience (Other) and Provider Sourced Voluntary Work which details that all Deed and relevant guideline requirements have been considered for both the Participant and the Activity.